-GNU adb -start in debugger Bv default the debugger is used when or -on error attach debugger is specified.
-To employ either xxgdb or the common Unix debugger dbx, one uses command line options as indicated above.
-On HP-UX machines the debugger xdb should be used instead of dbx; on RS/6000 machines the xldb debugger is supported as well.
-On OS X systems with XCode tools, lldb is available.
-By default, the debugger will be started in a new xterm (to enable running separate debuggers on each process), unless the option noxterm is used.
+By default, the debugger will be started in a new xterm (Apple Terminal on macOS), to enable running separate debuggers on each process, unless the option noxterm is used.
 In order to handle the MPI startup phase, the debugger command cont should be used to continue execution of the program within the debugger.
 Rerunning the program through the debugger requires terminating the first job and restarting the processor(s); the usual run option in the debugger will not correctly handle the MPI startup and should not be used.
 Not all debuggers work on all machines, the user may have to experiment to find one that works correctly.